opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 The new agent framework includes several notable improvements:

 - A plan-execute-reflect agent that systematically breaks down and executes complex multi-step tasks
-- Native MCP (Model Context Protocol) support for integration with external AI tools
+- Native Model Context Protocol (MCP) support for integration with external AI tools
-- Enhanced tool selection and execution capabilities that select appropriate tools for each task
+- Enhanced tool selection and execution capabilities
 - Asynchronous execution support for managing long-running tasks efficiently

-In this blog, we'll dive into a practical observability use case that showcases the true power of this new agent framework.
+In this blog post, we'll dive into a practical observability use case that showcases the true power of this new agent framework.
 You'll see firsthand how it can automatically investigate service failures in a microservices application—a typically time-consuming and complex process.
 You'll see how the agent can:

-* Break down a complex investigation into logical steps
+* Break down a complex investigation into logical steps.
-* Automatically select and use appropriate tools
+* Automatically select and use appropriate tools.
-* Analyze multiple data sources (logs, traces, metrics)
+* Analyze multiple data sources (logs, traces, metrics).
-* Provide clear, actionable insights
+* Provide clear, actionable insights.

 Whether you're managing cloud infrastructure, developing applications, or building AI-powered solutions, this new capability can help streamline your workflows and enhance your problem-solving capabilities.